 - Main limitations, what these system can and can't do etc.

 The research is still ongoing, however here is a summary of some of our findings in this regard:

 1. Dehydration of Non-Breathable Walls

-Here is an example: a building with cement render, modern plaster, concrete floors and a concrete walkway around it.
-In other words, from conservation viewpoint, a lot of no-nos.
-Installing the magnetic DPC system produced a significant change within 6 months without a major building works being done during most of this time.
+Here is an example: a building with cement render, modern plaster, concrete floors and a concrete walkway around it - from conservation viewpoint, a lot of no-nos.
+Installing the magnetic DPC system produced a significant change within 6 months.

-The Magnetic DPC system, by stopping the upward transport of water and salts inside the wall capillaries, it will stabilize the building, resulting in less crumbling.
+The Magnetic DPC system, by stopping the upward transport of water and salts inside the wall capillaries, stabilizes the building, resulting in less crumbling.

 4. Warmer Buildings